yuji96/oekaki/README.md

 # Features

-- 1️⃣ You can add subplots later, wherever you want.
+- 1️⃣ You can draw subplots, wherever and whenever you want.
-- 2️⃣ You can manipulate subplots with numpy-like slices.
+- 2️⃣ You can access mosaic subplots with Regex.
-- 3️⃣ Oekaki warn about potentially misleading graphs. (ex: No labels or units.)
+- 3️⃣ Oekaki warn about potentially misleading graphs.
+(No labels or units.)
+This feature can be ignored.
 - 🍣 (Oekaki imports `japanize-matplotlib` if it's installed.)

 # Demo